thiagodma/LiveCameraFeed/README.md

 # Live Camera Feed

 ## Setup
 To run this code in your computer I suggest you to create a virtual environment.
+With you virtual environment activated, clone this repo.
 To install all the packages and download the important files just run:
 ~~~
 ./setup.sh
 ~~~